AkshuGS/laravel-restapi/readme.md

 # Laravel 6.18 Rest Api

 This API is created using Laravel 6.18.10 API Resource.
 It has Incident, Incidentpeople and  Category Models.
-## .env

-Copy contents of .env.example file to .env file.

 ## Installation

 Clone the project via git clone or download the zip file.

-go to the project directory via terminal and run the following command to install composer packages.
+Copy contents of .env.example file to .env file. go to the project directory via terminal and run the following command to install composer packages.

 ```bash